ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

-As to avoid having to generate the label by hand, which is not only time-consuming but can be quite difficult as well, they employed a CNN and trained it on grayscale images from the CityScapes[^2] Dataset (that _did_ have ground truths) to generate labels on the greyscale images that accompany the DDD17 event-data.
+As to avoid having to generate the label by hand, which is not only time-consuming but can be quite difficult as well, they employed a CNN and trained it on grayscale images from the CityScapes Dataset (that _did_ have ground truths) to generate labels on the greyscale images that accompany the DDD17 event-data.
 These results had an MIoU score of 83% which they deemed sufficient to serve as ground truths for the event data.

 ### CNN architecture

 Since CNN architectures are well known for their good performance on segmentation tasks, the method proposed in the paper employed an architecture heavily inspired on such.
-The architecture made use of the Xception[^3] model as an encoder and used backpropagation on the per-pixel cross-entropy loss to optimize the model.
+The architecture made use of the Xception[^2] model as an encoder and used backpropagation on the per-pixel cross-entropy loss to optimize the model.

 ### Their results